Here’s a little more about what makes me “green”:

 • Supporting the development of sustainable business practices, and

 • Advocating for a green public policy

 4) My company is an approved vendor of the Green Bride Guide.
 The Green Bride Guide has everything you need to plan a green wedding!
 Here you can find pictures from real green weddings, articles and advice on eco-chic decor, and a wide range of green wedding gifts.
 They also have the largest green wedding directory in the country, to help you connect with local vendors.

-5) My company is certified as a Green Business by the Bay Area Green Business Program.
+5) My company’s Oakland office is certified as a Green Business by the Bay Area Green Business Program.
 The BAGBP distinguishes small businesses that protect, preserve and sustain our environment.
 Their partnership of environmental agencies and utilities assists, offers incentives, and verifies that participating businesses conserve energy and water, minimize waste, prevent pollution, and shrink their carbon footprints.
 Businesses that meet BAGBP standards are officially recognized as “Bay Area Green Businesses”.

 6) I have modified my business practices to be more environmentally friendly.
 I’ve covered areas such as business practices, technology, office work flow, and client products & services.
 Simple tips I recommend for any photographer to become more green include: reducing/reusing/recycling, using non-toxic/eco-friendly products, employing local vendors and staff, eliminating paper waste (go paperless!), using electronic media, employing energy saving techniques, using public transportation/carpooling, purchasing carbon offsets, and investing in green technology.
 My company also offers a special eco-friendly wedding photography option for couples interested in having an environmentally friendly wedding album.
 These albums are made by Cypress, an environmentally sustainable company, and are: